Three Must Have Hearing Aid Features for Optimal Performance in 2020

 Features to reduce tinnitus:

-Widex, Siemens, Oticon, Phonak, Starkey, Unitron - You can read about how hearing aids help with tinnitus here.
+Tinnitus masker features have found their way into even the most basic hearing aids and are available from many manufacturers Widex, Siemens, Oticon, Phonak, Starkey, Unitron, Signia, Bernafon - You can read about how hearing aids help with tinnitus here.

 Powerful Features to dramatically improve hearing in Wind noise: